-Additionally, working with families to reach shared understandings of self-determination and its role in the dominant view of adulthood might augment students' opportunities to practice related skills across settings and contexts.
+In addition, working with families to reach shared understandings of self-determination and its role in the dominant view of adulthood might augment students' opportunities to practice related skills across settings and contexts.
 Recognizing potential cultural differences and how these are reinforced and expected at school is particularly important.
 Teachers can also benefit from listening to students and their families about the unique ways they are supporting selfdetermination.
-When interactions with teachers and schools reflect professionals' knowledge and appreciation of students' backgrounds and the experiences of their family and community, culturally responsive practices (i.e., using students' language and culture to teach dominant group ways of transitioning into adulthood) can begin to make a much-needed shift to culturally sustaining practices (i.e., valuing and supporting students' and families' ideas and approaches to becoming an adult) in ways that expand the conceptualization of what it means to be self-determined (Paris, 2012).
-For example, teachers can both share information about independent living choices with transition-aged English learner students with disabilities and their families, and also support families who decide that their child with a disability will increase their independence skills, roles, and responsibilities within the family home into early adulthood.
+When interactions with teachers and schools reflect professionals' knowledge and appreciation of students' backgrounds and the experiences of their family and community, culturally responsive practices (i.e., using students' language and culture to teach dominant group ways of transitioning into adulthood) can begin to make a muchneeded shift to culturally sustaining practices (i.e., valuing and supporting students' and families' ideas and approaches to becoming an adult) in ways that expand the conceptualization of what it means to be self-determined (Paris, 2012).
+For example, teachers can both share information about independent living choices with transition-age EL students with disabilities and their families, and also support families who decide that their child with a disability will increase their independence skills, roles, and responsibilities within the family home into early adulthood.

-Additionally, working with families to reach shared understandings of self-determination and its role in the dominant view of adulthood might augment students' opportunities to practice related skills across settings and contexts.
-Teachers can also benefit from listening to students and their families about the ways they are supporting self-determination.
-Recognizing potential cultural differences and how these are reinforced and expected at school is particularly important.
 Listening and expanding teachers' views of what counts as self-determination may also help educators avoid stereotypes.
-While researchers have found that some Latinx families may value interdependent/collective approaches to self-determination (Shogren et al., 2012), disability and economic background intersect with race/ethnicity and family support of self-determination may vary according to both additional sociodemographic indicators (Raftery et al., 2012).
+While researchers have found that some Latinx families may value interdependent/collective approaches to self-determination (Shogren, 2012), disability and economic background intersect with race/ethnicity and family support of self-determination may vary according to both additional sociodemographic indicators (Raftery et al., 2012).
 Employing a stance of cultural responsiveness in fostering self-determination requires that teachers really get to know the students and families with whom they are working to understand what the most salient aspects of their identities are the most influential during the transition planning process.
-Such a stance includes providing cultural capital around all aspects of transition so that students and their families understand how self-determination is conceptualized and how it impacts transitions to adulthoods in U.S. contexts, with which some families may be unfamiliar.
+Such a stance includes providing cultural capital around all aspects of transition so that students and their families understand how self-determination is conceptualized and how it affects transitions to adulthoods in U.S. contexts, with which some families may be unfamiliar.
 More than being responsive, though, Paris (2012) argues for culturally sustaining practices that also support resistance and resilience to marginalization and exclusion.

 Researchers have identified strong linkages between parent and student expectations and postsecondary outcomes (Mazzotti et al., 2021).
 The current study identified that students who held higher expectations demonstrated higher levels of self-determined behaviors.
 ELs with disabilities and their parents may need additional support and information to consider postsecondary education a realistic option.
-Almost of half the parents of ELs with disabilities had not completed high school and may be less knowledgeable about college and the application process.
+Almost half the parents of ELs with disabilities had not completed high school and may be less knowledgeable about college and the application process.
 Transition professionals will need to consider culturally and linguistically appropriate ways to provide information and support to ELs with disabilities and their families, so that they better understand postsecondary options, such as financial aid and postsecondary disability-related supports, to help raise parent and youth awareness and expectations.
-Considering the families' poverty levels of these students', a specific focus on financial strategies for covering the costs of postsecondary education is likely necessary.
+Considering the families' poverty levels of these students, a specific focus on financial strategies for covering the costs of postsecondary education is likely necessary.